shrirajnaik04/interview-copilot/README.md

 # 🤖 Interview Co-Pilot

 A real-time AI assistant for interviews that provides intelligent responses during live video calls on Google Meet and Zoom.
+Specifically optimized for **QA automation testing** interviews with personalized context for software testing professionals.

 ## 🌟 Features